 Continue this process until all 8 tortillas are filled with all of the filling.
 Once that’s done, pour the remaining enchilada sauce over the tortillas.

 Spread it around a bit with the measuring spoon to make sure all the tortillas have some sauce on them, then sprinkle the rest of the cheese in an even layer on top of the tortillas.
 Cover the dish with aluminum foil and place it in a preheated 350 degrees F oven for 20 minutes.

 When the timer goes off, remove and discard the aluminum foil, then put the dish back in the oven for 5 to 10 minutes, until the cheese is bubbly and browning on the edges.
 Let the food cool for about 5 minutes before serving, then dig in!

-If you’re after more gluten free dinner ideas (and who’s not), then try these recipes out too:
+If you’re after more Mexican-inspired gluten-free recipes, try these out too:

 - Gluten Free Flank Steak

 Don’t forget to get a fun drink to go with these enchiladas!
 Try one of these:

 If you try out this gluten free chicken enchilada recipe (or any other recipe) then don’t forget to rate the recipe and let me know how it went in the comments below.
 Seriously, I love hearing from you!

 - A Paper Towel